-Some human rights have been extended to corporations globally – a company which is a wholly fictional entity can be recognised as a legal entity distinct from its individual decision makers.
-If we can define a corporation as having these rights, then it does not seem a great leap to suggest that nature and more specifically a river has similar rights.
+Some human rights have been extended to corporations globally – a company which is a wholly fictional entity is recognised as a legal entity distinct from its individual decision makers.
+If we can define a corporation as having rights, then it does not seem a great leap to suggest that nature and more specifically a river has similar rights.

 The Universal Declaration on Rights of Rivers defines the basic rights for a river as;

 - THE RIGHT TO FLOW

 - THE RIGHT TO PERFORM ESSENTIAL FUNCTIONS WITHIN ITS ECOSYSTEM,

 - THE RIGHT TO BE FREE FROM POLLUTION,